🚨Charlie Kirk Suspect Captured, Antifa Confirmed w/ Dr. Josef, Laura Delano, Alex Stein

 Like that doesn't work.

-And some things I remember very distinctly being like, we're gonna put aside that core belief for now, and we're gonna come back to it later, because I can't deal with overturning that right away.
+And some things I remember very distinctly being like, we're going to put aside that core belief for now and we're going to come back to it later because I can't deal with overturning that right away.

-These people who there are people who were they raised Catholic, raised Christian or orthodox, and then leave the church, and you'll tend to find the reason they do is that they moved to the city, surrounded themselves by other people, and then adopted the views of those that surround them for a certain as a survival mechanism.
+And you'll tend to find the reason they do is that they moved to the city, surrounded themselves by other people, and then adopted the views of those that surround them as a survival mechanism.

 Yeah.